Detached Garage Next to House: 7 Important Factors to Know

 - Height Restrictions: Building codes often limit the height of structures to maintain uniformity.

-- Fire Safety Codes: These codes outline requirements for use of fire-resistant materials, and safe egress in case of fire.
+- Fire Safety Codes: These codes outline requirements for the use of fire-resistant materials, and safe egress in case of fire.

-- Electrical Codes: Regulations for wiring, outlets, and electrical systems to guarantee safety and to prevent electrical hazards.
+- Electrical Codes: Regulations for wiring, outlets, and electrical systems to guarantee safety and prevent electrical hazards.

 - Plumbing Codes: Plumbing codes detail the standards for water supply, drainage, and sewage systems, ensuring proper sanitation and water safety.